nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Guldove

   * You'll wake up on a bed, go outside and watch Kid faint from poison then choose not to save her (It's the 1st option so don't think, just mash)
-  * Put Poshul into the Party to replace Kid.
+  * Put Poshul into the party to replace Kid.
   * Go back to where you were sleeping (Head up the ladder then head right), talk to Korsha and ask for his boat.
 Macha will advise you to head to the Shrine.
-  * Head to the Shrine for your Fortune (Head straight to the left from Korsha's tent), head to the boat after.
+  * Head to the Shrine for your Fortune (Head straight to the left from Korsha's tent all to way to the end), head to the boat after.
   * Go talk to Macha and select the 2nd option to get on the boat.

 ### Termina